cecat/soundviz/README.md

 log file) these will be printed.
 If the log file is large (>1M lines) a courtesy message will be printed to let you know how many 50k-line chunks are going to be processed (i.e., that it might take a few minutes).
+A progress bar will also be used to indicate progress.

-The *-v* or *--verbose* option sets logging level to INFO, which will log messages to indicate progress.
+The *-v* or *--verbose* option sets logging level to INFO, which will log messages indicating what is being done as well as displaying the progress bar to show progress.

 The *-s* or *--silent* option will set logging level to WARNING, which will only log messages if something went awry, such as not finding the specified log file (i.e., a fatal error) or there is missing data (e.g., something that would cause the report to be incomplete would not cause the tool to bail).
+If silent mode is not specified, a progress bar will be displayed.

 The *-c* or *--cores* option allows you to specify how many cores to use, up to the number of cores available in your processor.